prlz77/prlz77.github.io/about.md

 permalink: /about/
 ---

-I am Pau Rodríguez, an AI Master Student in KULeuven.
+I am Pau Rodríguez, a PhD student at the Computer Vision Center of the Universitat Autònoma de Barcelona.

+I finished a master of Artificial Intelligence at KU Leuven in 2015 and a 5-year degree on computer science at the Universitat Autònoma de Barcelona.

 ### Contact me